SU-UComm/stanford-report-v0/cutup/stanford-news/README.md

 * cypress:install - install cypress localy
 * cypress:install:save - install cypress and save it in package.json if you wanna run CI tests
 * cypress:verify - verify cypress installation
-* cypress:dev - run cypress tests using .env.development
+* cypress:dev - run cypress tests using cypress.development.config.js
-* cypress:prod - run cypress tests using .env
+* cypress:prod - run cypress tests using cypress.production.config.js config
+* cypress:ci:dev - run headless cypress tests using cypress.development.json config
-* cypress:ci - run headless cypress tests using .env
+* cypress:ci - run headless cypress tests using cypress.json config
 * loco - run loco dev proxy
+* storybook - run storybook and serve:no-open
+* build-storybook: [build storybook](https://storybook.js.org/docs/react/sharing/publish-storybook#build-storybook-as-a-static-web-application) as a static web application

+# Tailwind
+Tailwind configuration can be found in ***./tailwind.config.js***

+It is configured to look for tailwind entries in:
+* './src/html/**/*.html' - to get styles from html files
+* './src/components/\*\*/previews/\*\*/*.html' - to get styles from dxp component previews
+* './src/components/**/main.js' - to get styles from dxp components
+* './src/components/**/manifest.json' - to get styles from data structure
+* './src/modules/**/*.jsx' - to get styles from React components

+Main entry file can be found in ***./src/css/input.css** which is included in ***./src/js/global.js*** which is one of the webpack entry files.

+# React
 ## Using Contexts and Reducers
 [Contexts](https://reactjs.org/docs/context.html) and [Reducers](https://reactjs.org/docs/hooks-reference.html#usereducer) are used to set and get application data being the source of truth for all initial configurations and data being input by the user while using the app.
 This is similar to using [Redux](https://redux.js.org/) but without a need for external library.